DarrenCoppinger/milestone-project-4/README.md

 If the user enters all fields and the form is successfully validated they will be redirected to the home page and receive a banner message of "You have successfully logged in!".

+#### Contact
+The contact page provides a place for customers to get in touch with the BarTender staff.
+If the user has

+On submission of the contact form the user will receive a copy of the query in the email address that was provided.

 ### Features Left to Implement
 Booked Out Feature
 Pagination on the Drinks Page